pramosiz/crud-api/README.md

-Exemple of CRUD Hibernate component
+# Exemple of CRUD Hibernate component
+ Using DAOs elements with old structure